magoo/elicited/README.md

 import elicited as e
 ```

-`elicited` is just a helper tool when using numpy and scipy, so you'll need these in your code.
+`elicited` is just a helper tool when using numpy and scipy, so you'll need them in your code to pass parameters to distributions you're looking for.

 ``` python